awsdocs/amazon-ec2-user-guide-windows/doc_source/migrating-latest-types.md

    `start /wait rundll32.exe sppnp.dll,Sysprep_Generalize_Pnp.exe`
 **Note**
-this step only performs a sysprep on the driver devices\.
+This step only performs a sysprep on the driver devices\.
 It does not perform a full sysprep\.

 1. For Windows Server 2008 R2, shut down the instance, change the instance type to a latest generation instance and start it, then proceed to Part 4\.
 If you start the instance again on a previous generation instance type before migrating to a latest generation instance type, it will not boot\.
 For other supported Windows AMIs, you can change the instance type any time after the device sysprep\.